Environment Greenhouse Gas Neutrality

 Credit Suisse strives to make more efficient use of natural resources and to reduce greenhouse gas emissions.
 An important pillar of this ambition is our global greenhouse gas neutrality.

 We recognize the importance of, and are committed to minimizing, our own climate change impacts.
 The energy use of our buildings and the business travel of our employees are the most important levers for reducing emissions.

 Credit Suisse has been greenhouse gas neutral globally since 2010.
-We systematically pursue our four-pillar strategy based on operational efficiency improvements, investments, substitution and the compensation of emissions through the purchase of emissions reduction certificates (ERCs).
-As a result, our net global greenhouse gas emissions decreased by around 10% to 215,800 metric tons of CO2 equivalents during the year.
-By implementing these measures and by compensating the remaining emissions we achieved greenhouse gas neutrality.
+We systematically pursue our four-pillar strategy based on operational efficiency improvements, investments, the substitution of existing energy sources. through climate-friendly energy and through renewable energy certificates (RECs) and the compensation of remaining emissions through the purchase of emissions reduction certificates (ERCs).
+As a result, our net global greenhouse gas emissions decreased by around 32 percent to 141,300 metric tons of CO2 equivalents during the year compared to 2016.
+By implementing these measures, we achieved greenhouse gas neutrality.

 Efficiency gains and reduction of energy consumption through optimization of installations

 Energy consumption represents by far the largest direct climate-related impact that Credit Suisse has on the environment.
 The optimization of operations to increase energy efficiency is therefore a key component of our environmental strategy to achieve a sustained reduction in greenhouse gas emissions.